-Students are encouraged to focus on the quality of their practicum experiences and not the quantity of hours.
-However, the chart above indicate minimum total numbers of hours students should earn during their practicum training.
-Virginia licensure requires a minimum of 1500 pre-internship hours to count towards residency requirements.
-All students should be aware of licensure requirements for any state they are considering residing to ensure that they are knowledgeable of all pre-internship hour requirements for licensure.
 At a minimum, students should aim for 500 intervention and assessment hours prior to leaving for internship.
 Students should strive for approximately 50% of their time spent in direct service beginning in the 5th week of a new placement (however, this will vary by site and student skills and determined by the supervisor and availability of clinical activities).
+Students are encouraged to focus on the quality of their practicum experiences and not the quantity of hours.
 Typically, students in assessment placements will get fewer direct service hours.
 Students should not get overly focused on counting hours but on the quality and nature of the clinical experiences.
+However, the chart above indicates minimum total numbers of hours students should earn during their practicum training.

+Virginia licensure requires a minimum of 1500 pre-internship hours to count towards residency requirements; the pre-doctoral internship cannot count toward this Virginia licensure requirement.
+All students should be aware of licensure requirements for any state they are considering residing to ensure that they are knowledgeable of all pre-internship hour requirements for licensure.